MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/ratings.md

 - `ContinuationToken`: An opaque token used to retrieve the next page of items, if any are available.
 - `Count`: Number of items to retrieve.
 Maximum page size is 200\.
 If not specified, defaults to 10.
-- `CustomTags`: The optional custom tags associated with the request (e.g. build number, external trace identifiers, etc.).
 - `OrderBy`: An OData orderBy used to order the results of the query.
 Possible values are `Helpfulness`, `Rating`, and `Submitted`.
-- `SourceEntity`: The title or namespace the item is in.
-If null, then calling entity will be used.

 ```csharp
 {